Patzi275/tiny-task-master/README.md

-It is a todo app designed for efficient task management.
+It is a todo app designed for efficient task management made using [bootstrap](https://github.com/twbs/bootstrap).
 It provides a simple and user-friendly interface to organize and track your tasks.

 ![screenshot](./todo-app-challenge.png)